Drug Free Communities Grant

 Building Resilience and Courage to Excel (BRACE)

 BRACE operates as a collaborative referral network to reduce ACEs in Pitt Co. and increase resilience in children.
 BRACE includes members of law enforcement, social services agencies, mental health practices, childcare providers, the health department, physicians’ offices and university researchers.
 BRACE was created due to funding received by Dr. Matthews to begin ACEs work in Pitt County, which resulted in a community-wide training on ACEs integrating ACEs training for school personnel.
-Adverse childhood experiences (ACEs) was a landmark study completed in the mid-1990s examining the relationship between childhood traumas and health outcomes, including substance abuse and mental health.
+Adverse childhood experiences (ACEs) was a landmark study completed in the mid-1990s examining the relationship between childhood traumas and health outcomes, including substance use and mental health.
 PCCSU, in collaboration with ECU, is working with community partners to explore ACEs and trauma-informed approaches in Pitt County.
-In working with Trillium, TEDI BEAR, Eastern AHEC, Pitt County Schools and other community organizations, PCCSU aims to increase the awareness of ACEs and lasting effects on individuals, with an interest in substance abuse and mental health issues.
+In working with Trillium, TEDI BEAR, Eastern AHEC, Pitt County Schools and other community organizations, PCCSU aims to increase the awareness of ACEs and lasting effects on individuals, with an interest in substance use and mental health issues.

 Preventing Underage Drinking Initiative (PUDI)